cassiano/memoize-ts/README.md

-# 100% type-safe `memoize()` function written in TypeScript
+# 100% type-safe `memoize()` function written in TypeScript (TS)

 ## Features include:

 - 100% type-safe
 - Supports functions up to 30 parameters (but more can be easily added, if ever needed)
 - Adds methods for inspecting the cache, clearing it entirely or only particular entries
-- Allows for a custom parameter-comparison function (which defaults to compare each parameter individually with the standand `===` JS's strict-equals operator, taking care of objects and arrays of any depth)
+- Allows for an optional custom parameter-comparison function, which defaults to compare each parameter individually with JS's standand strict-equals operator (`===`), taking care of objects and arrays (or any combination of them) of any depth

 ## Pre-requisites: